 Can I put warm cheesecake in the fridge?

 You cannot put warm cheesecake in the fridge.
-This will allow condensation to form, negatively affecting your cheesecake, making it soggy and lacking flavor.
+This will allow condensation to form, negatively affecting your cheesecake, and making it soggy and lacking flavor.
 You also risk warming the temperature of your fridge, which could impact your ingredients.

 Does cheesecake need to be completely cooled before refrigerating?